GwendolyneFreddy/Shuri-Ninja/README.md

 This mod adds a new thief kit to the game: the Shuri Ninja.
-Created many years ago by Twinblades2, it has been rewritten to the WeiDU modern standard way of coding and ported to Enhanced Editions fames by Aalkaor and Gwendolyne
+Created many years ago by Twinblades2, it has been rewritten to the WeiDU modern standard way of coding and ported to Enhanced Editions games by Aalkaor and Gwendolyne

 ## Compatibility

-This mod is designed to work on the following Infinity Engine games: aldur's Gate: Enhanced Edition (BGEE), Baldur's Gate II: Enhanced Edition (BG2EE), the original Baldur's Gate II (BG2 or just SoA) with the Throne of Bhaal (ToB) expansion, the conversion projects Baldur's Gate Trilogy (BGT) and Enhanced Edition Trilogy (EET).
+This mod is designed to work on the following Infinity Engine games: Baldur's Gate: Enhanced Edition (BGEE), Baldur's Gate II: Enhanced Edition (BG2EE), the original Baldur's Gate II (BG2 or just SoA) with the Throne of Bhaal (ToB) expansion, the conversion projects Baldur's Gate Trilogy (BGT) and Enhanced Edition Trilogy (EET).

 Though I am striving to make Shuri-Ninja compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
 Below are the ones discovered thus far: